rodolfo-luna/innoscripta-project/README.md

 # Innoscripta Data Hackathon

-his hackathon project aims to provide comprehensive data about companies from around the world.
+This hackathon project aims to provide comprehensive data about companies from around the world.
 The main goal is to develop an application that allows users to retrieve information about a company by providing its name, country, and optionally the website.
 The application will then display details about the company's products/services along with relevant images.